FAQ

 What is Owlmetry?

 Owlmetry is a self-hosted observability platform for mobile and backend apps.
-It provides structured event logging, performance metrics with p50/p95 tracking, multi-step conversion funnels, A/B experiment analysis, automatic error clustering via the issue tracker, and event attachments for logs and screenshots.
+It provides structured event logging, performance metrics with p50/p95 tracking, multi-step conversion funnels, automatic error clustering via the issue tracker, and event attachments for logs and screenshots.
 It is designed to be driven by AI coding agents through its MCP endpoint, CLI, and REST API, though it includes a full web dashboard for human use.

 Is Owlmetry free?